mynttt/UpdateTool/README.md

 ## Important

 **If you get rating updates on your episodes but not on your TV Shows, you'll have to get access to a TVDB API key.
-This is because the tool finds IMDB IDs that are associated with the episodes in the database, but for the TV Shows only finds TVDB IDs that have to be resolved into IMDB IDs by calling their API.
+This is because the tool finds IMDB IDs that are associated with the episodes in the database, but for the TV Shows it only finds TVDB IDs that have to be resolved into IMDB IDs by calling their API.
 Unless you have a key, this is not possible and means that no updates are processed for these items.**

 -----